News article

 Does the ever-increasing list of gadgets on new cars have a negative impact on how far you can drive on a single charge?

-These rapid-fire questions are some of the most frequently asked to our EV Gurus and expert leasing consultants.
-And they’re important to know if you’re running low on juice and need to maximise range on the way to a charger.
+These rapid-fire questions are some of the most frequently asked to our EV gurus electric cars.
+And they’re important to know if you’re running low on battery power and need to maximise range on the way to a charger.

 So, we thought we’d settle the score once and for all with a little help from the data wizards at GRIDSERVE.
-Using a combination of live vehicle data, manufacturer tech sheets and a healthy dose of degree-level maths, we’ve been able to calculate how much energy electrical systems require and converted that into how many miles per hour it’ll use.
+Using a combination of live electric vehicle data, manufacturer tech sheets and a healthy dose of degree-level maths, we’ve been able to calculate how much energy electrical systems require and converted that into how many miles per hour of your electric car battery it’ll use.

-Obviously, each car is different, so to help standardise our results we’ve used an average vehicle efficiency – that’s the amount of power needed to travel a certain distance.
+Obviously, each electric car and lithium ion battery is different, so to help standardise our results we’ve used an average vehicle efficiency – that’s the amount of battery power needed to travel a certain distance.
 The figure we’ve used is 288 Wh/mile – that’s a fairly average number across the market, from city cars to family SUVs.

 Climate control